 - To give your plants the best chance of success, make sure the roots are not root bound from being in pots.
 A root bound plant may wilt quickly, have yellow or brown leaves, especially near the bottom of the plant, and may have stunted growth.

 - Place stakes and string to define the area and keep your hedge straight.

-HGTV recommends to keep your lavender plants young, bushy and healthy, you need to cut them back in late winter or early spring.
+To keep your lavender plants young, bushy and healthy, HGTV recommends you prune them in late winter or early spring.

-If you are looking for other water-wise perennial plantings for your windswept garden, refer to this article from I Dig Green Acres.
+If you are looking for other water-wise perennial plantings for your windswept garden, refer to this article from High Country Gardens.

-Once established, this lavender hedge windbreak will give my garden the protection it needed from the harsh southern wind.
+Once established, this lavender hedge windbreak will give my garden the protection it needs from the harsh southern wind.
 The benefit of attracting pollinators and beautiful flowers is certainly a bonus too!

 There are affiliate links in this post.
 Thanks for supporting PreparedessMama in this way!

 |Growing & Using Lavender: Storey's Country Wisdom Bulletin A-155...

 |The Lavender Lover's Handbook: The 100 Most Beautiful and Fragrant...